apurvamalankar806-sketch/WeatherLens-India-project/README.md

 accounted for 70% of the model's decision making, far higher than any genuine weather feature.

+**Fix applied:**
+`rain_sum` was removed from the feature set, leaving only genuine atmospheric indicators (temperature, wind speed, temp range, month, weather cluster) as inputs.
+The model was retrained from scratch on this leak-free feature set.

 ### Who is this for?
 - **General users** → Want to know if it will rain today based on conditions
 - **Data analysts** → Want to explore Indian weather trends interactively